Looking for some fun hands-on projects? Try these homeschooling fall activities for children.

 Simple Science Leaf Experiment - Collect two leaves (a green one and an autumn colored one).
 Use a coin or the top of a pencil to rub each leaf onto a piece of coffee filter paper.
 (You need to rub hard enough to leave a mark on the paper).
 Cut the paper into two strips with the marks at the top of each strip.
 Now dip the bottom of the strips into alcohol.
 As the alcohol spreads up the paper, it will split the leaf rubbing into several pigments, or colors.
 You will see that the green leaf splits into several colors (usually including green and two types of yellow pigments).
 The autum leaf will show the other pigments, but the green pigment will have gone.

-Craft Projects/Leaf Projects
+Craft Projects/Leaf Project

 The Tree Project - we have been decorating an indoor tree as the seasons change.
 Use tie-dyed leaves made from coffee filters, or real leaves pressed between sheets of clear sticky plastic, and cut out.